 The first step involved measuring the Cost of Corruption (CoC).
 Through the DVM, UMA ensures that its token holders have voting rights that ensure their reward as long as there’s an honest majority.
 Therefore, participants will be incentivized to remain honest and together to the minimum majority of 51% of honest votes, ensuring control for the incorruptible.

-Secondly, UMA asks that all the contracts on the platform register through the DVM and confirm the value that could be stolen if their price feed was corrupted.
+Secondly, UMA asks that all the contracts on the platform register through the DVM and confirm the value that could be stolen if their price feed is corrupted.
 This value becomes the contract-specific PfC value.
 The DVM then sums each contract’s PfC into a system-wide PfC number.

 The Bottom Line